 - We can help you get in contact with family and friends in Australia.

-- We can provide some emergency support if we declare a disease outbreak as a crisis.
+- We can provide emergency support if we declare a disease outbreak a crisis.

 What we can't do

-- We can't tell you of every infectious disease in your destination.
+- We can't tell you every infectious disease in your destination.

 - We can't give you medical advice.

-- We can't tell you all the vaccinations you may need.
+- We can't tell you all the vaccines you may need.

 - We can't tell you what to do or take to protect your health in your destination.